cairo-book/cairo-book/src/ch03-02-dictionaries.md

 {{#include ../listings/ch03-common-collections/no_listing_14_dict_of_array_insert/src/lib.cairo}}
 ```

 However, attempting to read an array from the dictionary using the `get` method will result in a compiler error.
-This is because `get` tries to copy the value in memory, which is not possible for arrays:
+This is because `get` tries to copy the array in memory, which is not possible for arrays (as we've already mentioned, `Array<T>` does not implement the `Copy<T>` trait):

 ```rust
 {{#include ../listings/ch03-common-collections/no_listing_15_dict_of_array_attempt_get/src/lib.cairo}}